hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide7_20220329.md

 ### 15.4.4 Solution 4: Use the optional `thisArg` argument

 Some methods that take function arguments allow an optional argument that specifies the context to use when invoking the function. `Array.prototype.forEach`, for instance, has an optional `thisArg` argument for the context.
 This argument makes it easy to work around this context-loss problem.
+The array methods `map`, `every` and `some` and others also take an optional `thisArg` argument.

 ```js
 let obj = {